 Rosh HaShanah (“Head of the Year”) is observed on the first day of the month of Tishrei.
 It marks the beginning of the High Holy Days, which culminates on Yom Kippur.
 The customs and symbols of Rosh HaShanah reflect the holiday’s emphasis on both happiness and humility.
 On Rosh HaShanah, we sound the shofar, use round challah, and eat apples and honey for a sweet new year.

-Tashlich ("casting off") is a symbolic dispersal of our errors to the winds and the sea, after we have begun the process of t'shuvah.
-Our Tashlich service is held along the flowing waters of the Snohomish River, at the Everett Public Boat Launch, on West Marine View Drive at 10th Street.
+Tashlich (“casting off”) is a symbolic dispersal of our errors to the winds and the sea, after we have begun the process of t’shuvah.
+Our Tashlich service was held along the flowing waters of the Snohomish River, at the Everett Public Boat Launch, on West Marine View Drive at 10th Street.

 • Talking to God, by Rabbi Naomi Levy